bitfireAT/davx5-manual/accounts_collections.rst

 When you add a DAVx⁵ account, you need either an email address or a base URL as the starting point for service discovery.
 You can find the required base URL in your server manual or ask your IT department.
 See our `tested services <https://www.davx5.com/tested-with/>`_ for a list of servers/services and how they're used with DAVx⁵.

 .. note::
-   Because `restricted profiles currently cannot add accounts <https://developer.android.com/guide/topics/manifest/application-element#requiredAccountType>`_, it is not possible to use DAVx⁵ in a restricted profile.
+   Because `restricted user profiles cannot add accounts <https://developer.android.com/guide/topics/manifest/application-element#requiredAccountType>`_, it is not possible to use DAVx⁵ in a restricted user profile (child profile).

 How does service discovery work?